Monday, April 21, 2008

 Second thing was to start working out.
 To hell with working nights and working on weekends.
 There were more important things.
 So there came my Norma Desmond moment of stepping back into the gym -- yes, everything was as if we never said goodbye -- five times a week for two-hour workouts including 50 minutes of cardio.
 It's not so bad as long as you're listening to the right music.
 Hairspray, Wicked, and a bunch of a cappella tracks kept me occupied.

-http://www.bikramyogamanila.com).
+And the clincher was something I had been curious about for over a year, but never had the guts to try.
+Well, in my desperation, now was the best time for Bikram Yoga, which is 90 minutes of yoga in a heated room (http://www.bikramyogamanila.com).
 I found out on my first session that it was about more than just a heated room.
 Unlike the new age, dimly-lit, meditation-centric Hatha Yoga I had done two years ago, Bikram Yoga was like going through CAT all over again.
 The room was fully lit, the heat and the intensity of the routine had you dripping sweat like a faucet, teachers would bark orders, and they would call out your name when you'd screw up.
 (Eg., Betty the Thai teacher: "Shuck in yoh sshtomach, Paulo!
 Touch yoh foh-head to yoh knee ev-y-bah-dee!
 Ken!!
 Ish that yoh foh-head, Ken?!
 Tha'sh not yoh foh-head, Ken!!")
 Several times, I found myself wanting to collapse, or puke, or just die.

 Bikram Yoga's "standing bow-pulling pose."